 Before starting building works some developers and clients take a schedule of buildings and structures likely to be affected by the works.
 Sometimes it is a requirement of the local authority, especially where works are carried out close to listed or distinctive buildings.
 Examples of this type of schedule that we have undertaken include houses within 200m of the HS1 high speed rail link during its construction, houses within 50m of a residential development site where heavy driven piling was planned, and an historic wall bounding a large leisure development.

 Collier Stevens completed a detailed schedule of condition of three buildings, including a Martello Tower in an exposed location on the Suffolk coast.
 Major sea defences were to be constructed and Schedules were necessary to record the building condition before works started.

-A schedule of condition was prepared of the flats above and below a unit where major structural building work was proposed.
+A schedule of condition was prepared of the flats above and below a unit in London where major structural building work was proposed.

 Schedule of condition, apartment building in London